Modin: Make your pandas code run faster by changing one line of code.

 Which engine should I use?

-On Linux, MacOS, and Windows you can install and use either Ray or Dask.
+On Linux, MacOS, and Windows you can install and use either Ray, Dask or Unidist.
 There is no knowledge required to use either of these engines as Modin abstracts away all of the complexity, so feel free to pick either!

-On Linux you also can choose Omnisci, which is an experimental engine based on OmnisciDB and included in the Intel® Distribution of Modin, which is a part of Intel® oneAPI AI Analytics Toolkit (AI Kit).
+On Linux you also can choose HDK, which is an experimental engine based on HDK and included in the Intel® Distribution of Modin, which is a part of Intel® oneAPI AI Analytics Toolkit (AI Kit).

 Pandas API Coverage